Wind, Water: Capturing the energy that moves Hong Kong

 Whether it's a dramatic landscape of water during a storm spread over two pages or a blurred image of fire during a festival, movement is key.

-"Hong Kong has the greatest energy in the world," says Mohan. "it's not the people, it's about the environment, it's about where Hong Kong is placed."
+"Hong Kong has the greatest energy in the world," says Mohan.
+"It's not the people, it's about the environment, it's about where Hong Kong is placed."

 He recalls how a feng shui Master told him the top of Victoria Peak has the greatest chi in the world.